Constraint Guided Model Quantization of Neural Networks: Introduction

 \section{Introduction}

 Deep neural networks are deployed successfully in many applications \citep{Singh2023}.
 However, they become increasingly deeper and wider making them require substantial computational resources and memory.
 Methods that enable reducing the latter while preserving accuracy have perspective to save energy consumption, reduce latency and enable edge AI deployment where only computing hardware with limited resources is available.
 In the literature many compression techniques, including pruning, quantization, and knowledge distillation, have been proposed for this purpose \citep{Menghani2023}.
 This work focuses on quantization and proposes the Constraint Guided Model Quantization (CGMQ) method that automatically finds appropriate bit-widths for the model weights and activations such that the memory and computation requirements remain below predefined maxima.
 Hence a mixed-precision model is targeted where the quantization settings can vary throughout the model.
 The methods proposed in the literature typically require a tedious iterative process to find appropriate quantization settings.
-Targeting a specific model size and complexity cost constraint in one-shot is an important research direction for future work as this reduces the complexity for practitioners to deploy models on the edge \citep{Hohman2024}.
-Up to our knowledge CGMQ is the first method that guarantees a neural network model to satisfy a predefined cost constraint without the requirement of an iterative compression process with intermediate human interaction (for example by modifying some hyperparameter) or an adjustment of the original objective as is done by BATUDE \citep{Yin2022}.
-Therefore, the main goal of this work is designing a method that results in a neural network satisfying a given cost constraint without any hyperparameter tuning that is competitive with prior methods in terms of loss functions.
+According to \citet{Hohman2024}, targeting a specific model size and complexity cost constraint in one-shot is an important research direction for future work as this reduces the complexity for practitioners to deploy models on the edge.
+Therefore, the main goal of this work is designing a method that results in a neural network satisfying a given cost constraint without any hyperparameter tuning that is competitive with prior methods with comparable compression rates in terms of performance metrics.